A Boeing 737 cargo plane makes emergency landing in the water near Honolulu - KION546

 A Boeing 737 cargo plane makes emergency landing in the water near Honolulu

-A cargo plane has made an emergency landing in the ocean off the coast of Honolulu, Hawaii, early Friday morning with two people on board, according to the Federal Aviation Administration.
+The pilots of a cargo plane that made an emergency landing off the coast of Honolulu, Hawaii, early Friday morning told air traffic controllers one of their engines had failed moments before the flight went down, according to LiveATC recordings reviewed by CNN.

 The plane, a Boeing 737, had taken off from Honolulu’s Daniel K. Inouye International Airport at 1:33 a.m., according to Flightradar 24.
-The flight-tracking website shows that shortly after it took off, the plane began turning right and then signaled it was diverting to a nearby airport, Kalaeloa Airport.
+The flight-tracking website shows that shortly after it took off, the plane — referred to by the FAA’s statement as Transair flight 810 — began turning right and then signaled it was diverting to a nearby airport, Kalaeloa Airport.

+The pilots reported they could not maintain airspeed and altitude following the failure of one of two engines on the Boeing 737-200, according to the LiveATC recordings, and that they suspected the second engine would also fail.

+“We’ve lost number one engine and we’re coming straight to the airport,” a crew member said, requesting that air traffic controllers begin dispatching the airport fire department.
+“We’re going to lose the other engine, too.
+It’s running very hot.”

 FAA records show the plane was manufactured in 1975.
 It’s last airworthiness certificate was issued in 2015 and was set to expire in 2024.